-Sixth grade is a year for many great new experiences as students move into middle school and become more equipped for service in God’s world.
-Students enjoy being in a new hallway, having bigger lockers, switching classes, learning science through labs and experiments, using computers more often, and having more freedom and responsibility.
-Other highlights of the year include the spiritual retreat, the two-day service project, a week of exploration activities, sport teams, class trip, and the World Fair project.
+Sixth grade is a year for many great new experiences.
+Students enjoy switching classes, learning science through labs and experiments, using computers more often, and having more freedom and responsibility.
+Other highlights of the year include the 56er Mixer, the two-day service project, a week of exploration activities, sport teams, class trip, and the World Fair project.

 Sixth grade is a year of learning and learning how to learn.
 In addition to the academic subject areas, the sixth grade focuses on developing study skills, learning methods, organization, and prioritizing tasks and assignments.
 We are intentional about growing the young Christian adolescent spiritually, intellectually, emotionally, physically, and socially.

-Sixth Grade Science offers opportunities for students to investigate a variety of physical science concepts.
+Sixth Grade Science offers opportunities for students to investigate a variety of physical, earth, and life science concepts.
 Students use and develop scientific models for understanding matter, forces and motion, and energy.
 They use these models to describe weather on Earth as well as magnetic force and electricity.
 A large portion of the year is also dedicated to studying the diversity of life in God’s creation.

 In math we cover five key units that will help students build a strong foundation for upcoming math courses.
 The five general units that we do cover are: